cisco/mindmeld/docs/source/blueprints/home_assistant.rst

     'text': 'please set my alarm to 8am for tomorrow' }

 For the data distributed with this blueprint, the baseline performance is already high.
-However, when extending the blueprint with your own custom home assistant data, you may find that the default settings may not be optimal and you could get better accuracy by individually optimizing each of the NLP components.
+However, when extending the blueprint with your own custom home assistant data, you may find that the default settings may not be optimal and you can get better accuracy by individually optimizing each of the NLP components.

 Home assistant application consists of five domains and more than twenty intents so we need to do a fair bit of fine tuning of the classifiers.